Are Blocklisted Link Shorteners Getting Your Emails Blocked?

 However, eight of the link shorteners were listed in URIBL or the Spamhaus DBL.
 So if you sent out an email that included a link to one of those domains, your email delivery rate could have been affected.

 Now, the point here is not “OK, so just avoid those ones that were listed.”
 To re-emphasize from before, these results don’t mean unlisted link shorteners will never cause problems.
-Any of them, even the ones currently whitelisted, could potentially be blacklisted in the future.
+Any of them, even the ones currently whitelisted, could potentially be blocklisted in the future.

 Here’s what you should take away from these findings: